herumi/msoffice/readme.md

-# decoder/encoder of Microsoft Office Document Cryptography
+# A tool/lib to encrypt/decrypt Microsoft Office Document

 # Environment